ethereum/go-ethereum/docs/_interface/mining.md

 `ethminer` communicates with geth on port 8545 (the default RPC port in geth).
 You can change this by giving the [`--rpcport` option](../rpc/server) to `geth`.
-Ethminer will find get on any port.
+Ethminer will find geth on any port.
 You also need to set the port on `ethminer` with `-P http://127.0.0.1:3301`.
 Setting up custom ports is necessary if you want several instances mining on the same computer.
 If you are testing on a private cluster, we recommend you use CPU mining instead.